Perkedel/After-Church/Documents/Misc/lfm-changelog-2022.05.md

 - YAML interpreter later to be used PEngine
 - uiiu
 - Name all the songs we had here. because it's complicated to capitalize first letter & ironically Haxe doesn't have this built in!!! to be added manually later
+- fixed jumblesone notes on Linux.
+Because loading Sparrow XML by the `FileSystem` somehow doesn't work at all it seems. while most of the time, pixel noteskin does works well.
+AH peck this, also break everything! rewrite the loading of noteskin to be fully `Paths` with existence checker powered by `OpenFlAssets` yeah. okay the pixel ones kept `FileSystem`er because this new way doesn't work with `BitmapData` at all.
+- Add option to disable video cutscener entirely due to crash bug.
+On Linux yess.
+In my machine it doesn't work.
+VLC or WEBM native.
+- fix category misc did not scroll down properly. & also fix category selection forgor aware maximum number available
 - what else?!?!?

 # Previous Lores